inspire-group/routing-aware-dns/README.md

 # Collected DNS dataset for Let's Encrypt Subscriber Domains

 The results of the DNS lookups (performed with this tool) on Let's Encrypt subscriber domains in csv format for all the domains we sampled in our paper can be found [here](https://secure-certificates.princeton.edu/dns_lookups_daily.tar.gz).
-This data is in a wide-format csv where the results from each vantage point are concatinated together on each line.
+This data is in a wide-format csv where the results from each vantage point are concatenated together on each line.